YinJC/uk-tex-faq/FAQ-driver.md

----
-layout: page
-title: What is a DVI driver?
+# What is a DVI driver?
----

 A DVI driver is a program that takes as input a
 [DVI file](./FAQ-dvi.html)